About Theresa Wright.

 Notable cases.

-Theresa has led several multi-million pound divorce cases involving complex property and business arrangements.
+Theresa worked on a multi-million pound international divorce case involving multi-jurisdictional settlements, complex property and business affairs, and cross-generational family interests.

-She was pivotal in managing a highly sensitive case involving cross-jurisdictional international child arrangements, and is an expert in matters of parental responsibility for same sex couples.
+She was pivotal in managing a separate, but highly sensitive case involving cross-jurisdictional international child arrangements as part of a same-sex dissolution.

-Theresa’s experience in child law has extended to restorative rights in compelling the reinstatement of contact with estranged family members, and conversely the ordered removal of contact over safety concerns.
+Theresa’s experience in child law extended to restorative rights in compelling the reinstatement of contact for a child with estranged family members, and conversely the ordered removal of contact over safety concerns.

-With regard to financial settlements, she has notably successfully negotiated the exclusion of an inheritance in the settlement of a long marriage on behalf of her client, despite its initial consideration as a marital asset.
+With regard to financial settlements, she successfully fended off an opposing party’s claim to inheritance rising from a long marriage, alongside ringfencing her client’s post-separation pensions, despite their initial consideration as marital assets.